orpita138/meachin_learningProject/README.md

 * Random Forest
 * Support Vector Machines

-📌 Replace the file path in the code with the correct path to your dataset if needed.

-🛠 Model Workflow
-Data Loading and Preparation:
-The stock data is read from a CSV file and relevant features are selected.

 Train-Test Split:

 The dataset is split into training and testing sets (80%-20% split).

 Model Training:

 A Random Forest Regressor is trained on the training set.

 Evaluation:

 The model is evaluated using:

 Mean Squared Error (MSE)

 R-squared (R²) score

 Prediction (Optional):

 You can use the trained model to predict the closing price for new stock data.
 Stock Price Prediction using Random Forest Regression This project demonstrates how to predict stock closing prices using the Random Forest Regression algorithm from the sklearn library.
 The model is trained on stock market data and evaluated using Mean Squared Error (MSE) and R-squared (R²) metrics.

-🛠 Model Workflow
-Data Loading and Preparation:
-The stock data is read from a CSV file and relevant features are selected.

 Train-Test Split:
 The dataset is split into training and testing sets (80%-20% split).